Oil smuggling in Iran: Financing of regional allies and conflicts

 Smuggling provides Tehran with resources to fund its regional allies and proxy forces, impacting Middle East security.
 Much of the revenue from Iran's off-the-books oil sales is funneled into supporting groups like the IRGC's Quds Force, Hezbollah, Syrian President Bashar al-Assad's regime, and Iraqi Shi'ite militias.

 For example, Hezbollah's financing has partly relied on cheap Iranian fuel (there were reports of sanctioned Iranian fuel shipped to Lebanon via Syria in 2021).
 In Syria, Iran's stealth oil deliveries (about 50,000 barrels/day to Syria's coast) kept the Assad government running during the civil war.

 Iran's opponents argue that by skirting sanctions and selling oil, Tehran sustains a revenue stream for disruptive regional activities.
 Additionally, the sophisticated fuel oil smuggling network in Iraq (involving militias like AAH) has strengthened Iran-aligned factions in Iraq by giving them independent income.
 This can shift power balances in Baghdad and complicate U.S.-Iraq relations.
 The Gulf States have mixed reactions: some, like the UAE, have been transit points for Iranian oil (with reports of Iranian crude being rebranded as other origin and sold in the Gulf), which creates quiet economic ties between Iran and its Arab neighbors.
 But at the same time, Gulf countries and Israel view Iran's sanction-busting as enabling Tehran's regional militancy.
-Smuggled Iranian oil also found its way to Venezuela (Iran swapped condensate for Venezuelan crude, helping both sanctioned nations), highlighting an axis of sanctioned states cooperating – a geopolitical alliance forged through illicit oil trade.
+Smuggled Iranian oil also found its way to Venezuela (Iran swapped condensate for Venezuelan crude, helping both sanctioned nations), highlighting an axis of sanctioned states cooperating – a geopolitical alliance forged through oil trade.